-- Education is accessible, by geographic location or delivery through technology and affordable to residents throughout the college's region of responsibility. - The college maintains an open door admission policy. - All learners are accepted and valued; diverse students are sought, welcomed and provided a nurturing environment. - Student support services assure opportunity through student-friendly intake and orientation activities, timely provision of financial aid and positive interaction from initial contact with students through achievement of their goals.
+- Education is accessible, by geographic location or delivery through technology, and affordable to residents throughout the college's region of responsibility. - The College maintains an open door admission policy. - The College accepts and values all learners; we seek and welcome diverse students, and provided a nurturing environment. - Student support services assure opportunity through student-friendly intake and orientation activities, timely provision of financial aid, and positive interaction from initial contact with students through achievement of their goals.